 Currently, sight loss from glaucoma is irreversible, which is why Fight for Sight is dedicated to funding the most promising studies aimed at preventing and treating this devastating condition.
 We're currently funding 21 glaucoma research projects across the UK - research that will have a huge impact on those living with the condition.

-Last year, Professor Coffey’s ground-breaking research resulted in improved sight for two patients with serious sight loss from age-related macular degeneration.
+Professor Coffey’s ground-breaking research resulted in improved sight for two patients with serious sight loss from age-related macular degeneration.